-AES 001 - Leadership Laboratory (LLAB) (0) courses include a study of Air Force customs and courtesies, drill and ceremonies, and military command.
-The LLAB also includes studying the environment of an Air Force officer and learning about areas of opportunity available to commissioned officers.
+AES 001 - Leadership Laboratory (LLAB) (0) Leadership Laboratory courses (LLABs) augment the AFROTC academic curriculum by providing prospective Air Force officers opportunities and feedback needed to develop leadership, managerial, and supervisory skills.
+Applications include a study of Air Force customs and courtesies, drill and ceremonies, problem solving, communication, and learning about career opportunities available to commissioned officers.
 During the junior and senior year, LLABs consist of activities classified as leadership and management experiences.
-They involve the planning and controlling of military activities of the cadet corps, and the preparation and presentation of briefings and other oral written communications.
-LLABs also include interview, guidance and information that will increase the understanding, motivation, and performance of other cadets.
-Note: This course is offered in partnership with the University of Nebraska-Omaha.
+Instruction conducted within the framework of an organized cadet corps with a progression of experiences designed to develop leadership potential.
+NOTE: This course is offered in partnership with the University of Nebraska at Omaha.